aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/guardDuty-protection-for-eks/enable-guardduty/index.en.md

 As per [the update](https://aws.amazon.com/about-aws/whats-new/2022/01/amazon-guardduty-elastic-kubernetes-service-clusters/), Amazon GuardDuty for EKS Protection no longer enabled by default

-In the GuardDuty console, you will see that EKS Protection is disabled.
+In the [Amazon GuardDuty console](https://console.aws.amazon.com/guardduty/home), you will see that EKS Protection is disabled.

 ![GuardDuty Disabled](/static/images/detective-controls/GDDisable.png)